 Dynamic data-driven methods for a self-aware aerospace vehicle

-Multifidelity methods for aircraft conceptual design
+Multifidelity methods for design using derivative-free optimization

 Multifidelity optimization approaches seek to bring higher-fidelity analyses earlier into the design process by using performance estimates from lower-fidelity models to accelerate convergence towards the optimum of a high-fidelity design problem.
 We have developed multifidelity optimization methods that combine Bayesian calibration and radial basis function approximations with trust region model management, to yield a provably-convergent algorithm.
 The gradient-free version of the approach does not require the gradient of the high-fidelity function---in this case, convergence is guaranteed using sensitivity information from the calibrated low-fidelity models.
 We have demonstrated the method for aerodynamic shape optimization, showing an 80% reduction in the number of high-fidelity analyses compared with a single-fidelity sequential quadratic programming formulation and a similar number of high-fidelity analyses compared with a multifidelity trust-region algorithm that estimates the high-fidelity gradient using finite differences.